-It's not for nothing that the Church contrasts the story of the temptation of the first man and woman with the temptation of Christ.
-Matthew begins his account by noting that Jesus was led by the Spirit into the desert for forty days, "to be tempted by the devil."
-This episode follows almost immediately upon the Baptism of Jesus in the Jordan where a voice from Heaven had proclaimed, "Thou art my beloved Son, in Thee I am well pleased."
+Luke begins this account by noting that Jesus, "filled with the Holy Spirit," returned from the Jordan and was led by the Spirit into the desert for forty days, to be tempted by the devil."
+This episode then follows almost immediately upon the Baptism of Jesus in the Jordan where a voice from Heaven had proclaimed, "Thou art my beloved Son, in Thee I am well pleased."

 Nevertheless, the Devil tempts Jesus in ways that we all can understand.
 Please note however that despite all attempts today to glamorize the Devil, our tradition has always believed that he is a liar.
-In fact, just like all tempters he cannot help but lie or otherwise distort the Truth.
-Even when he quotes Scripture, as he does here, he twists the meaning.
+In fact, he cannot help but lie or otherwise distort the Truth.
+Even when he quotes Scripture, as he does here, he cannot help but twist the meaning.
+By the way all of our Lord's responses are quotes from the Book of Deuteronomy, the source of today's first reading.
 Our Lord is the Truth, the Devil represents the complete absence of Truth.

 The first temptation deals with our basic human needs.
 Of course, it's not just about food and hunger.
 It's about all the things that we think that we must have to sustain our standard of living.
 Maybe we don't all want to be millionaires but we all know how the frantic search for the things of this world can destroy our basic human relationships.
 As our Lord said, "One does not live on bread alone."

-The third temptation deals with the search for "power and glory."
-Lying again, the Devil claims that all the kingdoms in the world have been given to him and that he will give them to Jesus "if you will prostrate yourself and worship me."
+The second temptation deals with the search for "power and glory."
+Lying again, the Devil claims that all the kingdoms in the world have been given to him and that he will give them to Jesus "if you worship me."
 Every day in the newspapers we read about some politician, CEO, athlete or entertainer who is in trouble with the law.
-Most of us are not such big shots but we know of the power struggles that go on in our own families, our schoolyards, our workplaces and even in our churches.
+Most of us are not such big shots but we know of the power struggles that go on in our own families, our schoolyards, our businesses and even in our churches.

 At the Jordan John the Baptist said that he must diminish so that the Lord could increase.
 It is just the opposite with the search for "power and glory."
-Once again, our Lord quotes from the Book of Deuteronomy; "The Lord, your God, shall you worship and Him alone shall you serve."
-Of course, the best way to worship is available to us at Mass each and every day during Lent.
-Let's try to take a half hour out of our hectic schedules during the week to humble ourselves before the Lord.
+Again from Deuteronomy;